Direct Access for Conjunctive Queries with Negations: An optimal yet inefficient algorithm

 Observe again that the dependency on $|Q|$ in the preprocessing phase given by \cref{thm:re-scq-optimal} is exponential.
-In the next two sections, we propose another, more direct, approach for solving direct access on signed conjunctive queries which also reduces the combined complexity to a polynomial in both $|Q|$ and $|\db|$ when considering the non fractional version of hyperorder width of $Q$ (that is $\show{H(Q)}[\prec]$).
-Moreover, we obtain better access time for every case, where the degree of $\log(|\db|)$ in the access time does not depend on the size of $Q$ anymore.
+In the next two sections, we propose another, more direct, approach for solving direct access on signed conjunctive queries which also reduces the combined complexity to a polynomial in both $|Q|$ and $|\db|$ when parametrizing by the non-fractional version of hyperorder width of $Q$ (that is $\show{H(Q)}[\prec]$).
+Moreover, the algorithm presented in the next two sections has a better access time than the one we obtained in \cref{thm:re-scq-optimal}.